 His return journey was equally perilous and slow, but by August 24, he was back at Fort Fork, where he officially ended the expedition.
 That winter, he fell into a melancholy and had difficulty writing the first draft of his eventual journal.
-At the shareholders meeting in Grand Portage the following summer, Mackenzie received a hefty cash bonus and another share in the Northwest Company.
+At the shareholders meeting in Grand Portage the following summer, Mackenzie received a hefty cash bonus and another share in the North West Company.

-The following year, on his way to Montreal, Mackenzie proposed the creation of a more efficient fur trade by amalgamating the Northwest Company with both the Hudson Bay and East-India Companies.
+The following year, on his way to Montreal, Mackenzie developed a proposal to make the continental fur trade more efficient by amalgamating the North West Company with both the Hudson's Bay and East India Companies.

-His formal journal was eventually published in 1801 and received international acclaim.
-His writings inspired Napoleon Bonaparte to ambitiously plot the overthrow of North America, while U.S. President Thomas Jefferson made sure his own western explorers, Meriwether Lewis and William Clark, carried another copy of Mackenzie's book on their own journey of exploration.
+His journal was formally published in 1801 and received international acclaim.
+His writings inspired Napoleon Bonaparte to ambitiously plot the overthrow of North America, while U.S. President Thomas Jefferson made sure his own western explorers, Meriwether Lewis and William Clark, carried a copy of Mackenzie's book on their own journey of exploration.

 In the years following his explorations, Mackenzie continued his campaign to reorganize the North American fur trade.
-During a trip to London in 1801-02, he was befriended by the Duke of Kent and Stratford, and knighted by King George III.
+During a trip to London in 1801-02, he was befriended by Prince Edward, Duke of Kent and Strathearn, and knighted by King George III.

-Upon his return to Canada, he was elected to the Legislative Assemble of Quebec in 1804, but the explorer was unhappy with his inability to persuade others of the import of his planned grand restructuring of the fur trade.
+Upon his return to Canada, he was elected to the Legislative Assembly of Quebec in 1804, but the explorer was unhappy with his inability to persuade others of the import of his planned grand restructuring of the fur trade.
 Frustrated, Mackenzie moved back to London in 1805 and made only brief visits to Canada thereafter.
 Around this time, he was granted 100 acres in the township of Charlottenburgh, Glengarry County in the 'Eastern District', now the Province of Ontario.

 Mackenzie eventually retired to Scotland, where he married Geddes Mackenzie - no relation - who had inherited half of her father's estate at Avoch.
-Mackenzie bought and farmed the entire parcel, where he raised oysters and fathered three children - daughter Margaret Geddes, and two sons, Alexander George and Kenneth Thomas.
+Mackenzie bought the entire parcel where he farmed the land, raised oysters and fathered three children - daughter Margaret (Geddes), and two sons, Alexander George and Kenneth Thomas.
 He is also believed to have had two other children through a "country wife" in Canada - a son, Andrew, who worked for the Hudson's Bay Co. and died in his early 20s, and a daughter, Maria, who moved to Scotland and lived with Mackenzie's sister Margaret.

 Sir Alexander Mackenzie contracted what was likely Bright's disease and died unexpectedly in 1820 after visiting an Edinburgh doctor.
-While Mackenzie's own heirs have lived in relative obscurity, his cousin, Roderick, is the forefather of several highly esteemed Canadians.
+While Mackenzie's own heirs have lived in relative obscurity, his cousin, Roderick Mackenzie, is the forefather of several esteemed Canadians.

-Roderick's daughter, Louisa, married Angus Norman Bethune, who became a Chief Factor of the Hudson Bay Company.
+Roderick's daughter, Louisa, married Angus Norman Bethune, the son of Loyalist, Reverend John Bethune) who became a Chief Factor of the Hudson Bay Company.
 Roderick's' great-great-grandson is the famed Canadian physician Dr. (Henry) Norman Bethune, who brought modern medicine to China, has two university colleges named in his honour and was declared a Person of National Historic Significance by former Prime Minister Pierre Trudeau.